Life Insurance in France (Assurance Vie) - 2026 Guide

 Assurance dé cè s is what English speakers actually think of as life insurance.
 You pay regular premiums.
 If you die during the contract term, your beneficiaries receive a fixed, predetermined payout.
 If you survive the term, you get nothing back.
 It is pure protection, similar to term life insurance in the US or UK.
 French employers sometimes provide this as part of a pré voyance (income protection) package.

 Which do you need?
-Most people in France benefit from assurance vie as a savings tool.
+Most people in France benefit from this type of life insurance as a savings tool.
 If you have a partner or children who depend on your income, an assurance dé cè s policy adds a layer of financial protection that assurance vie was not designed for.
 Many people hold both products, since they solve different problems entirely.

 Investment Options: Fonds en Euros and Unité s de Compte